 The department, in conjunction with UVa Hispanic Studies in Valencia, Spain, offers a Minor in Business Spanish consisting of six (6) courses in addition to an internship or attendance at business symposia in Valencia.
 Please note that three of the courses (two of which are required), as well as the internships and symposia, are only offered in Valencia.

-These forms are used for the Spanish major fourth-year audit.
+These forms are used for the Spanish major degree audit.

 This grid lists the Spanish major requirements according to concentration (General, Literature & Culture and Linguistics & Philology).
-Download SPAN Concentration Grid (PDF document)
+Download SPAN Requirements by Concentration & Course Grid (PDF document)